yasinaydin14/Pokemon-Bot/README.md

 You should see a status message printed for each worker.

-### Poke-Env
-[`poke-env`](https://github.com/hsahovic/poke-env) is a python interface for interacting with the javascript PS server. **Metamon relies on a custom (and by now quite out-of-sync) fork for various early-gen fixes, which should install as part of the metamon package below**.
+[`poke-env`](https://github.com/hsahovic/poke-env) is a python interface for interacting with the javascript PS server. **Metamon relies on a custom (and now quite out-of-sync) fork for various early-gen fixes, which should install as part of the metamon package**.
 If you run into issues, the repo is here:

 ```bash
 # does not need to be in the same directory as pokemon-showdown